-Through academic endeavor and public outreach, the Center for Southeast Asian Studies at NIU is dedicated to increasing the world’s knowledge and understanding of Southeast Asia's eleven countries: Brunei, Burma/Myanmar, Cambodia, East Timor, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
+Through academic endeavor and public outreach, the Center for Southeast Asian Studies (CSEAS) at NIU is dedicated to increasing the world’s knowledge and understanding of Southeast Asia's eleven countries: Brunei, Burma/Myanmar, Cambodia, Timor-Leste, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand and Vietnam.

-Located 65 miles west of Chicago, NIU is a comprehensive undergraduate and graduate university with approximately 20,000 students.
-For those pursuing an undergraduate minor or contract major in Southeast Asian studies, or a graduate certificate with a Southeast Asia focus, NIU and CSEAS offer:
+Located 65 miles west of Chicago, NIU is a comprehensive undergraduate and graduate university with approximately 19,000 students.
+For those pursuing an undergraduate minor or contract major in Southeast Asian studies, or a Southeast Asia-focused graduate certificate, NIU and CSEAS offer:

 - Fellowships and scholarship opportunities

-- Language training in Burmese, Indonesian, Khmer, Tagalog, Thai, and (as of fall 2014) Vietnamese
+- Language training in Burmese, Indonesian, Khmer, Tagalog, Thai, and distance Vietnamese (via UW-Madison)

 - Cultural and networking activities

-The Center was established at NIU in 1963, an outgrowth of one of the first Peace Corps training programs for Southeast Asia volunteers.
-Since 1997, the Center has been a federally funded National Resource Center for Southeast Asian studies.
-CSEAS, under the auspices of the College of Liberal Arts and Sciences, is guided by Center staff and an interdisciplinary council of faculty associates.
+Established at NIU in 1963, CSEAS grew out of one of the first Peace Corps training programs for Southeast Asia volunteers.
+Since 1997, it has been a federally funded undergraduate National Resource Center for Southeast Asian Studies.
+Under the College of Liberal Arts & Sciences, it is guided by Center staff and an interdisciplinary council of faculty associates.

-In addition to coordinating Southeast Asian studies on campus, CSEAS also supports community outreach projects and K–16 teacher training on Southeast Asian topics.
-It also partners with U.S. and international governments and organizations on academic and youth leadership training programs.
+CSEAS supports community outreach projects and K–16 teacher training on Southeast Asian topics.
+It also partners with U.S. government departments, international entitities and other organizations on academic and youth leadership training programs.